Skip to main content

 Microscopy and imaging facility

-There are 2 petrological transmitted/reflected light polarising microscopes for studying standard petrological thin sections, polished thin sections and polished blocks.
-One is a Leica DM750P and the other is a Nikon Optiphot 2.
+There are 2 petrological transmitted/reflected light polarising microscopes (Leica DM750P and Nikon Optiphot), which are fitted with Zeiss cameras and ZEN imaging software.
+These are used for studying standard petrological thin sections, polished thin sections and polished blocks.

-There is a Leica DMR transmitted/reflected (bright field) light microscope with polarisers, nomarski (DIC), and with lenses from x1.25-x100 (for oil immersion).
+The Leica DMR microscope has both transmitted and reflected light, with lenses ranging from x1.25 - x100 (for oil immersion).
 This microscope is used for looking at standard microscope slide preparations with cover slips in transmitted light and polished blocks in reflected light.
-DIC is useful for studying microfossils, particularly palynomorphs, pollen, diatoms and coccoliths.
+It also has polarisers (allowing nomarski (Differential Interference Contrast) microscopy).
+DIC is useful for studying microfossils, particularly palynomorphs, diatoms, coccoliths and pollen.
+This microscope is fitted with a Zeiss camera and ZEN imaging software.

 Stereomicroscopy

-There are two Leica stereomicroscopes, a MZ12.5 and a higher specification MZ16.
+There are 2 Leica stereomicroscopes, a MZ12.5 and a higher specification MZ16.
 Both have a range of different magnification lenses.
 In reflected light there is a choice of twin fibre optic light sources or a ring light, both with optional polarisers.
-There are also transmitted light bases with optional polarisers and a drawing tube.
+There are also transmitted light bases with optional polarisers and there is also a drawing tube.

 Imaging